 Lisa Johnson Kiefer met with PRSSA members for dinner on Wednesday, November 1 to discuss her background as a PR professional.
-She has over ten years of experience in PR firms and in cutting-edge PR research as well as her own private firm.
-From a UF Gator graduate in 2007 to a top executive at a Washington D.C. research firm today, Lisa shared incredible insights into the industry, tips on job and internship applications, networking advice and more.
-For those that did not make it, here are Lisa’s biggest pieces of advice for students interested in all things communications.
+She has more than a decade of experience in PR firms and in cutting-edge PR research as well as having run own consultancy.
+From her experiences gained as a UF Gator graduate in 2007, where she received both the Ruth and Rae O. Weimer Award and Scholarship, and the Florida Public Relations Association Award for Outstanding Public Relations Graduate, to her current role as a top executive at Wakefield Research, a top Washington D.C.-based market research firm today, Lisa shared incredible insights into the industry, tips on the job and internship application process, networking advice and more.
+For those who did not make it, here are Lisa’s biggest pieces of advice for students interested in all things communications.

 2. Don’t rush over applications